YourHopelessness/SubclassesTrackerAPI/backend/README.md

 ESO Logs data.
 It interacts with the official ESO Logs GraphQL API to fetch reports, fights, players and buff information for Elder Scrolls Online.

+The API is also deployed on a remote host, so running it locally is optional if you only need to consume the service.

 ## Features

 - OAuth authentication flow to obtain access tokens for the ESO Logs API.